 This step has to finalise what type of product you will sell via the WooCommerce store.

-However, keep in mind that it might be more challenging to capitalise on progress because scaling is tougher when you manufacture every product yourself.
+However, remember that it might be more challenging to capitalise on progress because scaling is tougher when manufacturing every product yourself.

 If you can’t physically make a product or want to grow, this is a terrific choice, but still, it comes with higher initial costs because you’ll need to order stock upfront.

-Virtual Products: eBooks, music, online courses, membership programs, and fitness videos are examples of things that are given online without the need for a tangible format.
+Virtual Products: eBooks, music, online courses, membership programs, and fitness videos are examples of things given online without needing a tangible format.
 Virtual products are often flexible and have inexpensive setup and continuing manufacturing costs.

 DropShipping WooCommerce Items: T-shirts, wallpapers, and phone accessories are examples created, collected, and dispatched by a third party.
-This method eliminates the inconvenience of stocking and transporting things, but it also removes a degree of control.
+This method eliminates the inconvenience of stocking and transporting things but also removes a degree of control.

-Services via WooCommerce store: These are activities completed for customers without any physical resources.
+Services via WooCommerce store: These activities are completed for customers without physical resources.
 Mentoring, advising, graphic design, event organising, hotel reservations, and interior design are just a few examples.
 These services can be provided remotely via the WooCommerce store.

-Keep in mind that you can set a specific category and sell it from your WooCommerce store or combine different types of products or services.
+Remember that you can set a specific category and sell it from your WooCommerce store or combine different products or services.
 Either way

 3 – Craft Your WooCommerce Business